 A love affair with the Islamists

-While promoting the integration of all main political formations into the political process of foreign nations is in principle part of the democracy promotion project of the United States, when it came to post-Arab Spring Tunisia, although the (reformed) Islamist Ennahda party [1B] was accepted by the political class and fully integrated into the post-Arab Spring political life of that country, and therefore didn’t need any special treatment, our “democratizers” decided otherwise, they choose to focus almost exclusively on the Islamists, promoting and supporting them[1C]
+While promoting the integration of all main political formations into the political process of foreign nations is in principle part of the democracy promotion project of the United States, when it came to post-Arab Spring Tunisia, although the (reformed) Islamist Ennahda party [1B] was accepted by the Tunisian political class and fully integrated into the political life of the country, and therefore didn’t need any special treatment, our “democratizers” decided otherwise, they choose to focus almost exclusively on the Islamists, promoting and supporting them[1C]

 They purposely ignored all the other players in Tunisian politics, particularly the progressives, but also the social democrats, and even to a certain extent the middle of the road secular democrats as well, although together they represent the majority of the Tunisian electorate; and, unlike the Islamists, do share America’s core values of liberty, equality, democracy, and secular republicanism.
 (Secular, in the sense of considering politics as an autonomous sphere, with government institutions not subject to governance by religious entities.)